This is a list of suggested activities only and none are associated with NAOC 2018. This list does not constitute an endorsement.

 Yukon Wildlife Preserve

 See a variety of northern wildlife in their natural habitat at the Yukon Wildlife Preserve.
-The preserve is a 25 minute drive north of town and is located just down the road from the Takhini Hot Springs and Hot Springs Campground and Hostel.
+The preserve is a 25 minute drive north of town and is located just down the road from the Takhini Hot Pools and Hot Springs Campground and Hostel.

 How Long Is The Day In Mid-August?